-The Brigantes were the largest tribe in Roman Britain (in fact a conferation of tribes) with territory extending over large areas of what are now Yorkshire, Durham, Cumbria and southern Northumberland.
+The Brigantes, the largest tribe in Roman Britain, forming a confederation of tribes with territory extending over large areas of what is now Yorkshire, Durham, Cumbria and southern Northumberland.
 Celtic or Welsh speaking tribes like the Brigantes were the native inhabitants of Britain many centuries before Anglo-Saxons or Vikings made Britain their home.

-South west of Piercebridge can be seen one of the most significant remains associated with the Brigantes at a place called Stanwick St John.
-Here we find the ancient earthworks of a Brigantian camp from which the tribe fought the Romans at the Battle of Scotch Corner in 71AD.
+Under three miles south west of Piercebridge can be seen one of the most significant remains associated with the Brigantes at Stanwick St John in North Yorkshire.
+Here we find the ancient earthworks of a huge Brigantian ‘hill fort’ (strangely in a low-lying setting) from which the tribe under Venutius fought the Romans before AD 73 during the Roman conquest of Britain.

 Tees probably means ‘boiling or surging river’.
 East of Piercebridge the Tees, ironically is neither boiling nor surging as it lazily meanders its way towards the outskirts of Darlington where it is crossed by the A1(M) Motorway, unnoticed by the rushing motorists above.

 There are a number of Viking place-names in the neighbourghood.
-Examples include Cleasby, Jolby, Brettanby and Ulnaby.
+Examples include Cleasby (across the Tees from Low Coniscliffe), Jolby, Brettanby and Ulnaby.
 Brettanby is a farm and manor near Scotch Corner and its name may be a Viking reference to the presence of Ancient Britons in the area.
 Ulnaby is a deserted medieval village on the Ulnaby Beck, a northern tributary of the Tees to the north of Coniscliffe.